-This will be added to and updated to regularly so please check back for info.
+This will be added to, and updated regularly, so please check back for the most recent info.

 What is it?

 The Great Southern Brevet is a self-supported bikepacking event held in the South Island of New Zealand every 2 years.
 This means you carry what you need for the duration of the ride with you, or you purchase any additional needs (eg. food, etc.) at public locations along the way.
 Outside assistance such as forward travel by vehicle on the course, or food re-stocking from friends, is discouraged.
 Part of the adventure is seeking out food and places to stay along the way (and meeting the locals!).

 What is bikepacking?

 Bikepacking is a development of cycle touring.
 Think of it as cycle touring for the more adventurous.
 It typically gets a bit more off the beaten track and involves carrying not just food for the journey but your own accommodation (think camping).
 There are many resources on the web (check out: http://www.bikepacking.com/bikepacking-101/, http://www.bikepacking.net/, etc.) chronicling the rise of this niche of cycling.
 Even your local bike shop will probably be able to help as the mainstream manufacturers have been jumping on the bandwagon in recent years with both bikes and gear designed for multi-day off road cycle touring.